madsen372/madsen372/README.md

 👋 Hi, I’m Mads Nielsen.
 Im a computer scientist, who is passionate about programming.
 My goal is to be the best programmer I can be, I am always learning, and improving my skills.

-You can reach my on my Email: Mads372@hotmail.com
+You can reach me here!
+- Mads372@hotmail.com

 I hope you enjoy my work, as much as I did coding it.